 Managing exceptions and investigations remains one of the most labour-intensive activities for a financial institution, largely because it blocks increased automation.
 The reason for this is the widespread use of free-format messages combined with a lack of industry rules.
-And as these are mostly manual processes, in a best-case scenario, exceptions can consume a minimum of 6 working days to resolve.
+And as these are primarily manual processes, in a best-case scenario, exceptions can consume a minimum of 6 working days to resolve.

 With the migration of ISO 20022, Exceptions and Investigations (E&I) will be redefined.